How Marriage Counseling Can Support Eating Disorder Recovery in Salt Lake City, Utah

 About the Author

 Marcus Hunt is a marriage and family therapist who loves working with couples to get the spark back in their relationship.
 Marcus Hunt provides couples counseling, marriage counseling, and mental health therapy for men.
 He is an EMDR therapist and works to help people work through trauma.
-Marcus Hunt provides services through both online counseling throughout Utah and in-person in his office in Spanish Fork, Utah.
+Marcus Hunt provides services through online therapy.

-Looking for eating disorder therapy near Provo, Utah?
+Looking for eating disorder therapy in Salt Lake City?

 If you have come to realize your eating disorder is taking over your life, I want you to know you don’t have to keep suffering.
 Eating Disorder Therapy can help.
-This Utah County Counseling Center has an eating disorder therapist specializing in eating disorder treatment.
-To begin eating disorder therapy follow these steps:
+Maple Canyon Therapy has an eating disorder therapist specializing in eating disorder treatment.
+To begin eating disorder therapy, follow these steps:

 Complete online forms and meet with an eating disorder therapist in Utah